ahmadhozien/laravel-awesome-uploader/README.md

 php artisan vendor:publish --provider="Hozien\Uploader\UploaderServiceProvider"
 ```

-This will publish the configuration file to `config/uploader.php`, views to `resources/views/vendor/uploader`, and frontend assets to `public/vendor/uploader`.
+This will publish the configuration file to `config/uploader.php`, views to `resources/views/vendor/uploader`, and frontend assets (including JS) to `public/vendor/uploader`.

 ## Configuration